kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 ![GCP Broker Provisioning](assets/gcp-broker-provisioning.svg)

-1. User triggers provision action
+1. The user triggers the provisioning action.
 2. During the provisioning process new service account and access key are created in **Google Cloud Platform**
 3. After the provisioning process, the post-install job is triggered.